noahitall/PageMon/Swift-Solution.md

 6. Choose whether to fetch all matches (`fetchAllMatches` setting)
 7. Set `useJavaScript` based on whether the content requires JavaScript rendering

+### JavaScript Wait Options

+For complex JavaScript applications that require more time to fully render:

+1. Enable JavaScript rendering (`useJavaScript` = true)
+2. Enable wait options (`enableWaitOptions` = true)
+3. Configure wait parameters:
+   - Load State: Choose between "load", "domcontentloaded", or "networkidle"
+   - Wait for Selector: Enter a CSS selector for an element that appears when content is ready
+   - Additional Wait Time: Specify extra seconds to wait after page load (0-10)

+These options allow fine-tuning for websites that use complex JavaScript frameworks or have delayed content loading.

 ## Example Selectors

 Here are some examples of CSS selectors that you can use: